 I love this chair.
 If you look closely, you can see the planter was created with chicken wire and some coir lining.
-Succulents are ideal because they don’t need a lot of depth to grow.
+Succulents are ideal because of their shallow roots.

 Related: Gallery of Garden Art Easels

 3Broken Chair Legs?
 Put it on a Fence!

 by Melissa J. Will